 Catan, in branding at least, is referred to as a ‘Euro-game’ where one of the primary distinguishing factors is attempting to reduce luck and increase strategy.
 Catan though falls firmly on the side of luck.
 While not as random as Monopoly, what is rolled is still the ultimate determining factor in Catan.
 The amount of dice used and the amount of times they are rolled in a standard game of Catan is far too few to even out and get the bell curve that would, in essence, remove the randomness from the game from the macro level.
 This defect becomes even more pronounced in the first several turns where a few bad or good rolls can put one irreversibly ahead or behind of the field.
 Not to mention in larger games the choice spots could all be taken before those later in the rotation get to pick and this order is determined entirely by less than a dozen throws of a die.
 Nor is there any mechanic implemented in Catan to be re-rolling, adding, or subtracting from the result of a given die roll as many other games implement to remove some of the variance inherent in dice.

-Randomness in a board game is not antithetical fun, though it is a little concerning when a game advertises itself as based upon strategy when it really is not, but the right attitude must be taken to it.
+Randomness in a board game is not antithetical fun, though it is a little concerning when a game advertises itself as based upon strategy when it really is not, the right attitude must be taken to it.
 It has to be understood that the outcomes are, in many ways, out of the player’s control and there exists nothing they can do about it.
 This is where Catan’s second big flaw emerges.
-The game is perceived as strategy based and so people naturally approach the game from a more serious manner.
+The game is perceived as strategy-based and so people naturally approach the game from a more serious manner.
 I cannot count the number of times I have seen families or groups of friends getting very serious about a game of Catan and its outcome.